Top 10 Pharma ERP Systems In 2023

 3. Microsoft Dynamics 365 Business Central

-• Availability of Several Add-ons with Deep Pharma Capabilities.
+1. Availability of several add-ons with deep pharma capabilities.
 The biggest plus for MS BC is its ecosystem and add-ons from highly credible companies that could provide similar capabilities as Blue Link ERP or Deacom.
-In addition, these add-ons would not be as risky as those developed by an ERP reseller.

-• Native Support of Packaging Serial Numbers with Lot Numbers.
+2. Native support of packaging serial numbers with lot numbers.
 MS BC offers a rich data model with capabilities such as support for multiple lots and serial numbers to support the scenarios of NDC and packaging serial numbers.

-• Deep Supply Chain and Bin Allocation Capabilities.
+3. Deep supply chain and bin allocation capabilities.
 MS BC has native capabilities to support pharma distributors with multiple warehouses, centralized and decentralized supply network needs, multiple hierarchies of bins, and rich UoM support.

-• Would Require Add-on for DSCSA Compliance.
-It has limited native capabilities and would require an add-on or custom development for DSCSA compliance, such as suspicious drug reporting or TS/TI/TH reporting.
+1. It would require an add-on for DSCSA compliance.
+It would require an add-on or custom development for DSCSA compliance, such as suspicious drugs or TS/TI/TH reporting.

-• Does not have Native Support for Formulation Management.
-MS BC doesn’t natively support formulation management, which would be a severe limitation for pharma distributors that might be heavy in R&D and production.
+2. Does not have native support for formulation management.
+MS BC doesn’t natively support formulation management, a severe limitation for pharma distributors heavy in R&D and production.

 2. Microsoft Dynamics 365 Finance & Operations